Who We Are

 Amalee is a child protection specialist with over 15 years of experience in the fields of child protection, child and family welfare, and child rights.
 She was most recently a principal consultant in the development of a five-year strategy on parenting for violence prevention for UNICEF Thailand.

-Aytug Sasmaz is currently a Ph.D. candidate at the Government Department of Harvard University.
+Aytug is a political scientist working on political parties, social policy, and democratic decline, primarily in the Middle East and North Africa.
+He received his PhD in political science from Harvard University Government Department in July 2021.
 He holds degrees in political science from Bogazici University (BA), LSE (MSc), and Brown University (MA).
 Prior to his doctoral training, he worked as an education policy analyst at the Education Reform Initiative in Turkey, executing research and evaluation projects in collaboration with the Ministry of National Education, UNICEF, and World Bank.

 Dr. Burcu Yakut-Cakar is a labour economist with extensive work and publications related to gender, youth employment, and social protection in Turkey.
 She received her BA and MA degrees from the Department of Economics, Boğaziçi University.
 After being awarded a short-term visiting fellowship at Institute for Social and Economic Research at the University of Essex in the UK in 2007 for her Ph.D. project on tax-benefit microsimulation, she received her Ph.D. degree from the Department of Economics, Marmara University in 2010.